planetfederal/workshops/workshops/geoserver/doc/source/data/shapefile.rst

         - *Checked*
         - Ensures the layer is published.
 Unchecking will save configuration information only.
       * - :guilabel:`Description`
-        - "The countries of the world."
+        - "The countries of the world"
-        - Layer metadata is recommended but not required.
+        - Layer metadata is recommended but not required

 #.
 In the box marked :guilabel:`URL`, type in the full path to the shapefile if known, or click the :guilabel:`Browse` button to navigate to the file.
 The file path may be something like::